Sketaful/Plugins-Permissions/README.md

   Every variable like .< map name> or .< name> etc is written in capital letters like .MAPNAME or .NAME without spaces and <>[] etc. This is because if you just select all permissions and copy/paste into LuckPerms it will cut at the spaces and <>[] which would give you multiple perms in LuckPerms that just say .name> etc. This way it doesn't and you can just add all and then in LuckPerms change NAME and MAPNAME etc to the names and maps you want.

+  ### Moving into folders later
+  I'm moving every permission file into their own folder based on plugin.
+This way I will be able to add a readme.md file for every plugin to add some info that might be needed (or add the full information for each permission while still have the file list them for easy copy/paste.
+I will probably add a commands list as well per plugin in the future.
+I hate how many plugins have the commands and permissions spread out.
+I need to have them listed to easily use them on my servers.